 Maintaining security of supply also requires the National Blood Authority (NBA) to manage contracts with suppliers of blood and blood products.
 Contracts are developed in accordance with the Commonwealth Procurement Rules, and managed in accordance with best practice guidance for contract management, including the guideline from the Australian National Audit Office on Developing and Managing Contracts.

-In 2015-16 the NBA managed 16 blood and blood product supply contracts and arrangements.
+The NBA currently manages 14 blood and blood product supply contracts and arrangements.

 The contracts managed by the NBA include:

 - Fresh Blood Product Procurement - Australia's fresh blood component requirements through the Deed of Agreement with the Australian Red Cross Society.